 New York University Environmental Law Journal

 Coglianese, Cary, "Assessing the Advocacy of Negotiated Rulemaking: A Response to Philip Harter" (2001).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 1334.